 7.30am to 6pm: construction work permitted (no activities permitted before 7.30am)

 Sunday and public holidays

-No noisy construction work allowed.
+No noisy construction work is allowed.

 Tip: A good rule of thumb is that if there’s going to be noise, vibrations, fumes or dust that will affect your neighbour’s living space, notify them.

-At the best of times a building site can be a dangerous and noisy place.
+At the best of times, a building site can be a dangerous and noisy place.
 If you plan on living at home during renovations children should be made aware the hazards and dangers that this type of environment brings.

-As a rule the building site comes under the definition of a place of work.
+As a rule, the building site comes under the definition of a place of work.
 The Health and Safety in Employment Act 1992 places duties on people who either control the work or engage others to do the work.